peterjnz/icscybertn/SummitInfo.md

 -	Exhibitors will not receive a list of NZ ICS/OT Cyber Summit attendees
 -	No free passes will be issued.
 All exhibitors must hold an attendee pass
 -	Attendee passes are a very reasonable NZD tbc inc. fees ex. gst
--	All trestle tables and booths come with power.
-The venue has password-protected Wi-Fi
+-	All booths come with power, a table, and seats
+-	The venue has password-protected Wi-Fi

 All booths are standard dimensions from TLL (events provider).
-After registering a booth, you can contact Michael at TLL directly via www.tll.events, +64 6 758 2875, or  michael@tll.events (for example for addditional furniture and/or additional technical requirements)
+After registering a booth, you can contact Michael at TLL directly via www.tll.events, +64 6 758 2875, or  michael@tll.events (for example for additional furniture and/or additional technical requirements)

 Tickets via Eventbrite: https://icscyber.eventbrite.co.nz/.
 Based on booth registrations, the summit team will shape the layout of the exhibitor area.
 The summit team will engage with exhibitors on a first-come, first-served basis for them to select the booth they have bought.